Erumite/Eremite_VRC/Assets/Eremite/AvatarPrefabs/FlyingRig/README.md

 ### Troubleshooting
 *(This looks like a lot of things that can go wrong, but overall it's very stable.)*

-Your mileage may vary depending on the walking/running/crouching/etc animation that you are using.
+Your mileage may vary depending on the walking/running/crouching/etc animation that you are using, as well as your rig setup.

+**Make sure you have no problems with your humanoid rig** first and foremost.
+Enforcing T-Pose can help with this.

 This works fantastically with my own animation, but the default walk animations for VRChat act strangely; Looking downward causes the avatar to shoot forward pretty quickly.
 This may be desirable for some people, so play with different movement animations until you find something that fits the flying style you want.